wavebeem/bread-n-butter/docs/api.md

 `location` is the current parse location (with `index`, `line`, and `column` properties).

-This is not constructable directly, but is passed to every custom parser action.
+It is passed to every parser action.
 Generally you will return a call to the `ok` or `fail` methods from inside a custom parser.

+While you can construct your own `Context` directly, it is not necessary or advised.

 ```ts
 const bracket = new bnb.Parser<"[" | "]">((context) => {